Early mornings. Some of us like them and have our reasons for waking up early.

 There’s not forgetting some of us wake up early because it’s a treat for the eyes and soul.
 Waking up early is simply, beautiful: dawn.
 Sunrise.
 Mist.
 Fog.
 Empty streets.

-If I don’t have work or something planned that day, I don’t get out of bed until 10 or 11 a.m.
+If I don’t have work or something planned that day, I like to sleep in.
 My Chinese-Malaysian parents baulk at this – waking up early is a big part of Asian cultures.
 Feeding the family begins at the crack of dawn in Malaysia and Singapore every day.
 Wet markets here open for business as the sun rises and when we lived in both countries, my mum shopped there several times a week when it was still dark in the morning to get fresh groceries for dinner.

 Eating is also a big part of Asian cultures – starting from breakfast, another reason many Asians like to get up early.
 Greasy yum cha dumplings, deep fried yu za kuei and fattening nasi lemak are just a few of the Asian breakfasts my parents love waking up for in Malaysia.